responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/bitfit.md

 ## Conclusion

+In conclusion, BitFit offers a desirable compromise between effectiveness and efficiency, making it a valuable tool for fine-tuning transformer-based models, especially in resource-constrained environments or with limited amounts of training data.
+Having the capability to achieve competitive performance using significantly fewer trainable parameters, coupled with its achievement in low data regimes, bodes well for other NLP tasks and applications.

 BitFit defies the usual wisdom concerning universal fine-tuning by illustrating how slight tweaks in only a very small percentage of model parameters yield high-performance.
 This efficient approach makes AI models more accessible, scalable, and cost-effective.